CapricanDRJ/HadesStarCommunityData/docs/corp/12b2a78359d5b7838e1e36f52acbda956fa578229fc7634265c26a352af8c286/index.md

 ```
 Welcome to the Stargate Command.
 Now that we have defeated the Goa'ul
-d, Replicators, and Wraith; let us explore the galaxy!}
+d, Replicators, and Wraith; let us explore the galaxy!
 ```
 ### Whitestar Bonus ❌